Skip to main content

 • New compute jobs are blocked.
 In-flight jobs are allowed to finish

 To get back to full access, the team owner reactivates a plan from the team's Subscription section.
-Existing content reappears immediately; nothing has to be re-imported.
+Existing content reappears immediately, and nothing has to be re-imported.

 Data retention: We keep a team's data for 12 months after the subscription ends.
 After that, the team and everything inside it may be permanently removed.
 Export anything you want to keep before the 12-month window closes, or reactivate to keep your data active indefinitely.